-Artifacts and Search Tabs
+Artifacts Tabs

 This page displays all artifacts available on this ElectricFlow server.
-It has Projects, Jobs, and Workflows pages, Create, Edit, and Delete links for the artifact.
 Clicking on an artifact Name (first column) takes you to the Artifact Details page.
 For more information, see the Artifact Management Help topic.

 Artifact Versions Subtab

 The Artifact Versions page displays all artifact versions available on the ElectricFlow server.
 Links in the table are the similar to other ElectricFlow pages.
 For more information, see the Artifact Versions Help topic.